Shashankpantiitbhilai/EduGainer-s/README.md

 - **Interactive Learning**: Engaging and interactive educational content.
 - **User Management**: Manage user profiles and progress.
 - **Responsive Design**: Accessible on various devices.
+- **Class and Library Management System**: Developed a comprehensive system using the MERN stack.
+- **User Registration and Fee Payment**: Implemented functionalities for user registration and fee payments.
+- **Real-time Chat**: Integrated real-time chat feature using WebSockets, providing a seamless experience for students and faculty members.
+- **Data Automation**: Automated data updates following the policies of the startup.

 ## Tech Stack